ceortiz33/tryhackme/ColddBox:Easy/ColddBoxEasy.md

 ![](images/wp-config.png)

-Here we obtain a password, that maybe will escalate privileges in order to login as user c0ldd due to password reuse.
+Here we obtain a password that could work to login as user c0ldd due to password reuse.

 ![](images/c0lddpass.png)